tine-groupware/broadcasthub/README.md

 ### End to end tests ###
 Run `npm run-script e2etest` to execute the end to end tests.
 These tests require an external Redis, an external Tine 2.0 JSON API and an external already running Tine 2.0 Broadcasthub.
 Like the integration tests the end to end tests setup a Redis publisher and websocket clients and verify that the websocket clients receive the data they should receive.

+Often arbitary tests fail because the timeout for waiting for the websocket message is reached.
+Try to minimize system load by other processes as far as possible, deactivate running virus scanner for example.
+Alternatively the timeout can be temporarily increased by setting constant `websocketMessageTimeout` in `test/tests/test.js` to a higher value.

 ### Tests in Gitlab CI ###
 See `.gitlab-ci.yml` for configuration and https://about.gitlab.com/blog/2016/03/01/gitlab-runner-with-docker/ for background information.